jmcanterafonseca/dataModels/specs/Parking/ParkingGroup/doc/spec.md

 -   `refParkingSite` : Parking site to which this zone belongs to.
 A group cannot be orphan.
 A group cannot have subgroups.

-    -   Attribute type: Reference to an [OffStreetParking](../../OffStreetParking/doc/spec.md) or to an [OnStreetParking](../../OnStreetParking/doc/spec.md) entity.
+    -   Attribute type: Relationship.
+Reference to an [OffStreetParking](../../OffStreetParking/doc/spec.md) or to an [OnStreetParking](../../OnStreetParking/doc/spec.md) entity.
     -   Mandatory